Pikes Peak Regional Medical Center Association

 The Association’s accomplishments so far have been the catalyst for development of a medical service community that generates $18 million in local payroll for over 200 high quality jobs.
 The quality of life benefit to the community is remarkable.
 Everyone now enjoys an increased peace of mind knowing it is there, and many citizens owe their lives to quality treatment received right here in Teller County.

 That weakness of 1998 has indeed been dramatically transformed into a major strength for our community as a home for citizens and businesses.
 The work continues to guard what has been accomplished and further strengthen our community’s healthcare infrastructure.

 PPRMCA was founded in 1999 as a 501(c)(3) corporation.

-PPRMCA Completed development of Pikes Peak Regional Hospital in September 2007.
+PPRMCA completed development of Pikes Peak Regional Hospital in October 2007.

 PPRMCA built and owns the 20-acre campus and hospital facility, and has an operating partnership with Pike Peak Regional Hospital, which owns and runs the hospital business.

 PPR Hospital is a grassroots development with no tax revenue dependence and no government ownership.

 The PPR Medical Campus includes a Medical Office Building, the Forest Ridge Senior Care center, and expansion sites for four additional facilities.